Owenp25/NLSY-Income-Prediction-and-Depression-Classification/README.md

 As can be seen here, SMOTE created synthetic observations proportionate to the original data in terms of the amount of people categorized as depressed.
 The change in response counts with SMOTE can be seen in the two images below.

-Original Depression Response Counts
+Original Depression Response Counts:
 ![table original dep](https://github.com/Owenp25/NLSY-Income-Prediction-and-Depression-Classification/assets/77632947/bbea277f-cbd2-4de0-b1a4-01a750be8ba0)

-SMOTE Depression Response Counts
+SMOTE Depression Response Counts:
 ![smote data balance](https://github.com/Owenp25/NLSY-Income-Prediction-and-Depression-Classification/assets/77632947/ebb3a58f-97ca-43f3-bac4-acdc852bfb1d)

 ## Depression Classification
- 1.
- Logistic Regression (lasso/ridge)
+ 1. Logistic Regression (lasso/ridge)

  Initially a model predicting depression using all 49 predictor variables (once one hot encoded) was trained and tested but this model only returned one true positive prediction correctly.
 This is due to there being only 71 people labeled as depressed, which is what we want to predict, versus 4209 people labeled as not depressed.
 Two problems needed to be